MicrosoftDocs/Devices-docs/surface-hub/surface-hub-site-planning.md

 # Surface Hub site planning

-Designed for team collaboration, Surface Hub can transform the way you work  —  not only in the conference rooms but any place you want to work.
-One of the biggest advantages of Surface Hub 3 or Surface Hub 2S is the ability to move it from one space to another when used with the Steelcase Roam mobile stand and mobile battery.
-Providing unplugged, uninterrupted teamwork capabilities, Surface Hub can be integrated into almost any workspace.
+Designed for team collaboration, Surface Hub can transform how you work  —  not only in the conference rooms but any place you want to work.
+One of the most significant advantages of Surface Hub 3 or Surface Hub 2S is the ability to move it from one space to another when used with the Steelcase Roam mobile stand and mobile battery.
+Surface Hub can be integrated into almost any workspace by providing unplugged, uninterrupted teamwork capabilities.

 ## Room considerations